-The Tailored Care Management/Care Coordination, following the PIHP policy, assists the beneficiary/legally responsible person in choosing a qualified provider to implement each service in the ISP.
-The Tailored Care Manager/Care Coordinator meets with the beneficiary/legally responsible person and provides them with a provider listing of each qualified provider within the PIHP provider network and encourages the individual/legally responsible person to select providers that they would like to meet to obtain further information.
-The Tailored Care Manager/Care Coordinator provides any additional information that may be helpful in assisting them to choose a provider.
-Arranging provider interviews is facilitated by the Tailored Care Manager/Care Coordinator on behalf of the beneficiary.
+The care coordinator / Tailored Plan Care Manager, following the PHP / PIHP policy, assists the beneficiary/legally responsible person in choosing a qualified provider to implement each service in the ISP.
+The care coordinator / Tailored Plan Care Manager meets with the beneficiary/legally responsible person and provides them with a provider listing of each qualified provider within the PHP provider network and encourages the individual/legally responsible person to select providers that they would like to meet to obtain further information.
+The care coordinator / Tailored Plan Care Manager provides any additional information that may be helpful in assisting them to choose a provider.
+Arranging provider interviews is facilitated by the care coordinator / Tailored Plan Care Manager on behalf of the beneficiary.
 Once the beneficiary has selected a provider, their choice of provider is documented in the service record.